KristinaMumm/IDS_Project_UFO_Sightings/README.md

  > - conda config --env --set channel_priority strict
  > - conda install python=3 geopandas

+Also this project uses Reverse Geocoder module.
+For insatlling:
+> - pip install reverse_geocoder

+### Used graphs

-Also, some graphs are done using the Tableau program.
+Most of the graphs are done using the Tableau program.
 So in order to view them, you should have Tableau installed, which can be done [here](https://www.tableau.com/).
 The file is in the folder "data" with name "Book1.twb".
 Down below is a short description for each graph:

 1. **with USA** - sightings across world categorized by countries with USA
 2. **no USA** - sightings across world categorized by countries withou USA